Musée Guimet

 The Musée Guimet has over 45,000 objects, including jewellery, sculptures, costumes and papyrus from five centuries, which depict various Asian cultures and civilisations, from India to Japan.

 The exhibitions of the museum are divided into several departments depending on where each item is from.
-There is an Afghanistan – Pakistan department, the Himalaya, Southeast Asia (Thailand, Indonesia and Vietnam), Central Asia, China, Korea, India and Japan.
+There is an Afghanistan – Pakistan department, the Himalayas, Southeast Asia (Thailand, Indonesia and Vietnam), Central Asia, China, Korea, India and Japan.

 One of the Top Asian Art Museums